Are you feeling postpartum blues? Are you finding new responsibilities, lack of sleep, and not having time for yourself challenging?

 Sometimes it’s simply a complication of giving birth.
 If you have postpartum blues, prompt treatment can help you manage your symptoms and help you bond with the baby.

 If you’re feeling depressed after your baby’s birth, you may be reluctant or embarrassed to admit it.
 Sometimes it goes away on its own within three months of giving birth.
 But if it interferes with your normal functioning at any time, or if it lasts longer than two weeks, you should seek treatment.
+Talk to a doctor on ekincare, anytime you need to.

 About 90% of women with postpartum depression can be treated successfully with a combination of medication and psychotherapy.